Since joining Horizons for Youth, Jovany has taken advantage of every opportunity he can find to gain new experiences and plan for his future.

 In the fall of 2018, Jovany will be attending Dominican University.

-For our students — most of whom will be first generation college students — we provide a comprehensive college readiness program to ensure they are able to meet future challenges head-on.
+We provide our high school students with a comprehensive college readiness program to ensure they are able to meet future challenges head-on.

 At Horizons for Youth, we position our students for success before they even set foot on campus by addressing many of the challenges students encounter while preparing for college.
 Common pre-college setbacks cited in research include choosing the wrong school for the student’s academic and personal needs and a lack of proper financial support, ultimately resulting in high debt and high drop-out levels.